gverbist/gverbist/README.md

 - 👋 Hi, I’m Bist, late 40ies.
 IT Infrastructure dude and currently working as Presales Engineer
 - 👀 I’m interested in learning everything.
-I would really love to learn Go but as I am not a dev guy....it's going slow
+I would really love to learn Go but as I am not a dev guy....it's going slow.
+Python is going a lot faster.
+Trying FastApi
 - 🌱 I’m currently learning Go on Mac M1 using Neovim
+-

 <!---